gnosischain/documentation/docs/node/management/monitoring-node.md

 To monitor a node in the network, you can either observe your own node's status or the entire network.
 Monitoring your own node can give you insight into its status, and setting up a monitoring dashboard using Prometheus and Grafana is commonly used.
-To monitor the network, options include ethstats, forkmon, beacon.gnosischain, and blockscout, each providing different types of information about the network and validator-related metrics.
+To monitor the network, options include ethstats, forkmon, beacon.gnosischain, and blockscout, each providing different types of information about the network and validator related metrics.

 ## Monitoring your own node with Prometheus + Grafana